 In its liquidity and capital management, Achmea Bank applies a liquidity survival period (LSP) of at least six months.
 That means that the Bank has to maintain a liquidity buffer that covers the total net cash outflow during a period of at least six months.
-The LSP at year-end 2016 was 10.4 months.
-In 2017 EUR 157 million unsecured notes (excluding commercial paper), CHF 200 million covered bonds and approximately EUR 800 million RMBS notes will mature.
-On a regular basis the Bank performs stress tests to assess the adequacy of its available liquidity buffers.
-For 2017 Achmea Bank expects a moderate growth of its mortgages volume and savings portfolio.
-In addition, the Bank aims to further diversify its wholesale funding mix in the course of 2017.
+The LSP at year-end 2017 was 9.1 months (2016: 10.4 months).
+On a regular basis the Bank performs stress tests to assess the adequacy of its liquidity buffers.

 The Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR) are liquidity and funding ratios which are monitored against the minimum internal limits.
 The aim of the LCR is to ensure that a bank holds sufficient liquid assets to absorb the total net cash outflow during a 30-day period of stress.
 The aim of the NSFR is to ensure that long-term assets are financed with stable, longer term funding.
-Achmea Bank has set its internal minimum targets for both the LCR and NSFR at 105% for 2016.
-The Bank fully complied with all external and internal minimum requirements during 2016.
-At year-end 2016 the LCR was 572% (2015: 1027%) and the NSFR was 122% (2015: 117%).
+Achmea Bank has set its internal minimum targets for both the LCR and NSFR at 105% for 2017.
+The Bank complies with all external and internal minimum requirements in 2017.
+At year-end 2017 the LCR was 255% (2016: 572%) and the NSFR was 119% (2016: 122%).
+Decrease in the LCR is mainly due to the repayment of EUR 0.5 billion unsecured notes in January 2018.

 The Leverage Ratio (LR) is a regulatory capital adequacy measure under CRD IV/CRR.
 The LR is calculated as an institution's capital divided by that institution's total non-risk weighted exposures, expressed as a percentage.
-Achmea Bank fully complied with the internal minimum requirement for 2016 of 3.5% and the (expected future) external minimum requirements; the LR at 31 December 2016 was 5.6% (2015: 4.8%).
+Achmea Bank complies with the internal minimum requirement for 2017 of 3.5% and the (expected future) external minimum requirements; the LR at 31 December 2017 was 6.0% (2016: 5.6%).